wovo/hwcpp/docs/readme.md

-This is the HwCpp documentation
+This is the available HwCpp documentation, which is probably even more work-in-progress than the library itself.

-(which is probably even more work-in-progress than the library itself)
+The pdfs are by gitprint.com.

 - hwcpp-getting-started.md
    [pdf](https://gitprint.com/wovo/hwcpp/blob/master/docs/hwcpp-getting-started.md) :